stormbots/stormbots.github.io/content/about.md

         Competitions
       </h1>
       <p style="text-align: center"> <font face="Helvetica">
-      Who ARE The Competitions?
       This team is responsible for creating and managing our excellence during robotics competitions.
 The team will help create our robot strategy, game strategy, and scouting process.
-In addition, this team leads our efforts to earn awards at the competitions.
+In addition, this team leads, our efforts to earn awards at the competitions.
 This team is a potential fit for a wide range of skills.
     </td>
   </tr>